FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 - /Templates/
 ```

+At the very minimum, an Alliance Business Suite Theme consists of two files:

+- /Public/style.css
+- /Templates/index.cshtml

 ## Theme Configuration File

 In addition to your theme, the theme.json file provides details about the Theme in the form of a JSON Object.
 The file MUST exist and provide details about the Theme in a specific format.
 No two Themes are allowed to have the same details listed in the properties, as this will lead to problems in the Theme selection process.
 If you make your own Theme by copying an existing one, make sure you change this information first.